Crawmount History, Family Crest & Coats of Arms

 More information is included under the topic Early Crawmount Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Crawmount family to Ireland
+Migration of the Crawmount family

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: William Crammond who arrived in Philadelphia in 1858; James Cramond settled in Philadelphia in 1795.